yvonshong/Waseda/Bioinformatics/SequenceAlignment/AffineGapPenaltySequenceAlignment.md

 # Example
 *Find the optimal global alignment of the two sequences Seq1: THISLINE and Seq2: ISALIGNED based on the BLOSUM62 matrix with linear gap penalty of -4.*

-JavaScript Source Code Snippets and the Matrix of BLOSUM62 is copied from [stackoverflow](http://stackoverflow.com/questions/38647306/blosum62-or-45-scoring-in-javascript) :
+The Matrix of BLOSUM62 is copied from [stackoverflow](http://stackoverflow.com/questions/38647306/blosum62-or-45-scoring-in-javascript) :

 ![BLOSUM62](BLOSUM62.jpg)

+JavaScript Source Code Snippets:
 ```JavaScript
 var seq2 = "ISALIGNED";
 var seq1 = "THISLINE";